Famous Last Words (band): 2013: Two-Faced Charade

 Their first studio album, Two Faced Charade, released April 30, 2013.

 This is the first of their concept albums, a story about a schizophrenic outcast who falls in love with his neighbor, Elise (Welcome To The Show).
 Situations escalate, and he ends up following her into town (Victim of the Virtuoso), and finding out she has a boyfriend (The Relentless).
 He grows enraged, and starts to hear a screaming internally, one very similar to the one he feels inside.
 This scream is soon followed by a voice, the form that his previously mentioned schizophrenia takes (Voices).
 It starts telling him the actions he must take to have Elise as his (Lust of the Lost).
 He eventually makes a plan, when the boyfriend is about to go on a business trip, the main character stops him outside and acts concerned, since it seems as if the boyfriend was heavily drunk.
 He brings the boyfriend inside, and proceeds to murder the boyfriend (Legends and Legacies), and then hesitantly cut up the body, and then bury it into the ground (To Play Hide and Seek With Jealousy).
 Afterwards, he uses the boyfriend's phone to text Elise, in the perspective of the boyfriend telling her that they're done for, and that the stress of this job that the boyfriend took was too much.
 Elise gets heavily upset and the next day, when the main character goes over to her house to act like he was just coming to have breakfast, she rejects him kindly, explaining how they got broken up over text.
 The main character tells her everything is okay, and eventually that he took care of the boyfriend (Searching for a Home).
 She is confused when he says this, and once the main character realizes this, he runs back to his house, with Elise on his tail.
 She walks into the house, and into his bedroom, where the main character is (Even A Ghost Has A Sanctuary).
 She sees the bloodied knife and turns to the door, smelling the stench of blood and bleach.
 She walks into the bathroom and sees the blood, and the main character reassures her that he took care of her boyfriend, and that it's all okay.
 After she calls him a monster, he grows angry and yells at her that he did this all of her and himself, before she says he did it all for him.
 He smashes her head into the wall vigorously, before realizing what he's doing and stopping himself.
 Realizing he just accidentally killed Elise, he turns to the mirror and tells the "inner-demon" that he had messed up his life, before the main character cuts himself down the wrist, killing himself.
 (The Show Must Go On, Part.
 1 and 2).

-There's a short film and a short story both written by drummer Craig Simmons.
+There's a short film and a short story both written by drummer Craig Simons.
 JT Tollas directed the short film, and starred in it.